 St Clement Eastcheap is hidden away in a lane near London Bridge and the Monument.
-It is home to three small charities, the Amos Trust Watering Can Media and Child Rescue Nepal; and an antiquarian bookshop, Marlborough, Pickering and Chatto.
+It was home to three small charities, the Amos Trust Watering Can Media and Child Rescue Nepal; and an antiquarian bookshop, Marlborough, Pickering and Chatto.
 It is now home to IMPRINT Church London.

 Thought to be the church featured in the 'oranges and lemons' nursery rhyme, St Clement Eastcheap is the City's smallest Wren church.
 Probably founded in the late Saxon period, a later medieval church was destroyed by the 1666 Great Fire.
 At that time the parish was merged with St Martin Orgar, which was mostly demolished after the fire.